Ternary computer: Quantum ternary

+Popular culture

 In Robert A. Heinlein's novel Time Enough for Love, the sapient computers of Secundus, the planet on which part of the framing story is set, including Minerva, use an unbalanced ternary system.
-Minerva, in reporting a calculation result, says "three hundred forty one thousand six hundred forty... the original ternary readout is unit pair pair comma unit nil nil comma unit pair pair comma unit nil nil point nil".
+Minerva, in reporting a calculation result, says "three hundred forty one thousand six hundred forty ... the original ternary readout is unit pair pair comma unit nil nil comma unit pair pair comma unit nil nil point nil".

-Virtual Adepts in the roleplaying game Mage: The Ascension use ternary computers.

-In Howard Tayler's webcomic Schlock Mercenary, every modern computer is a ternary computer.
-AIs use the extra digit as "maybe" in boolean (true/false) operations, thus having a much more intimate understanding of fuzzy logic than is possible with binary computers.

-The Conjoiners, in Alastair Reynolds' Revelation Space series, use ternary logic to program their computers and nanotechnology devices.

-In Stanisław Lem's short story "The Hunt", the robot hunted by the protagonist is called Setaur, Self-programming Electronic Ternary Automaton Racemic.

-Tasen and Komato aliens, in the computer game Iji, use ternary logic to program their nanotechnology.